mdeveloper20/reactnative-social-media-ts/README.md

 Note: As the server side project is hosted on Heroku(free version), if no web traffic in a 30-minute period, it will sleep it, so you first need to run a query on the below URL to run it again: https://rnserver.herokuapp.com

+# Backend Part:

-Github Repo for Back-End project: https://github.com/mdeveloper20/json-server-heroku
+Github Repo for the backend project: https://github.com/mdeveloper20/json-server-heroku

-# Points to improve:
+# How to improve it:

 1- In the FeedContainer component for pagination the `Page` param is used to get the next page from server.
 While the app is running if a record added to the database in meantime, then the user fetch the next page, it will return one repetitive record along with data and cause this warning:
 `Encountered two children with the same key `